 - ICBA opposes a supervisory process that places community banks at a competitive disadvantage to larger institutions due to inconsistent oversight.

 - ICBA supports legislation that would reform the appellate process for agency decisions or actions and allow bankers to appeal to an independent council or ombudsman office an adverse determination made by an examiner in an exam report.

 - In some cases of bank failure, the FDIC, in its capacity as receiver, has gone too far in its attempts to recover from directors and officers on the grounds of negligence or gross negligence.
 The business judgment rule in most states should protect bank directors and officers from business decisions made in the ordinary course of business.

-- The broadening scope of compliance exams with a wide range of loans and disclosures subject to scrutiny under fair lending, Unfair and Deceptive Acts and Practices (UDAP) and Truth-in-Lending violations.
+- The broadening scope of compliance exams with a wide range of loans and disclosures subject to scrutiny under fair lending, Unfair, Deceptive, or Abusive Acts and Practices (UDAAP) and Truth-in-Lending violations.

 - Regulatory agreements that limit a bank’s ability to declare dividends harm shareholders and make it more difficult for the bank to raise capital.

 - Hard concentration limits on any type of lending, including commercial real estate (CRE), agricultural, or residential mortgage lending will reduce credit availability and harm economic growth.

 Community banks are concerned that certain restrictions or practices that apply to the largest banks will come down to their level through the examination process as encouraged or expected “best practices.”
 Examiners should not apply large bank practices to community banks that have a different, less complex and more conservative business model.
 Examiners also should not criticize community banks in their final written examination reports for not complying with “best practices” unless the criticism involves a violation of bank policy or regulation.
 Industry “best practices” should be transparent enough and sufficiently known throughout the industry before they are cited in an examination report.